joeaudet/chkp_scripts_ja/backup_scripts/README.md

    ```
    /home/admin/./chkp_compress_and_upload_logs_aws_s3.sh
    ```
-1. Additional can be found by running the script with no arguments or -h or --help
+1. Additional info can be found by running the script with no arguments, -h or --help